nitindermohan/oak-new-docs/content/docs/manuals/networking-internals/proxy-conversion.md

   noindex: false # false (default) or true
 ---

-In order to make the service layer networking functional, a worker-level tun-proxy is transparently instantiated as part of the Oakestra network component.
-The following picture is an example of what happens in a worker node based on the IPv4 implementation of the NetManager component.
+In order to make the service layer networking functional, a worker-level tunnel-proxy is transparently instantiated as part of the Oakestra network component.
+The following picture is an example of what happens in a worker node based on the IPv4 implementation of the Network Manager component.
 Note that **IPv4 and IPv6 work identically**.
 For simplicity, we will stick to IPv4 addresses in this walkthrough.

 ## Example

 Lets assume that we have two worker nodes, namely Node 1 and Node 2, each executing two containers.
-The containers are instantiated and managed by the NodeEngine (See High-Level Architecture wiki), while the Net Manager, creates a network namespace for each container (the cloud surrounding the container), enabling the Virtual Layer abstraction.
+The containers are instantiated and managed by the Node Engine, while the Network Manager, creates a network namespace for each container (the cloud surrounding the container), enabling the Virtual Layer abstraction.

 {{<svg "_overlay_example" >}}